People

 Samuel Hendrix (he/him) is majoring in Neuroscience with a double minor in chemistry and biology on a pre-med track.
 He is interested in learning about how mental disorders impact child brain development.
 Outside of school he enjoys hiking, board games, visiting national parks, and cooking.

-Gracie Tharin (she/her) is majoring in Psychology and minoring in Health and Society.
+Gracie Tharin (she/her) is majoring in Psychology and Human Development and Family Science (HDFS).
 She is interested in learning about the differences between neurotypical and neurodivergent brain development and how these developmental patterns coincide with mental health.
 Outside of school, she enjoys reading, going to the gym, and spending time with friends.

-Andrea Myer (she/her) is a Sophomore Neuroscience major with minors in Chemistry and Statistics & Analytics.
-She is interested in studying brain development and degeneration, as well as the factors that contribute to both.
-In her free time, she enjoys running, playing the flute, and spending time with friends.
+Andrea Myer (she/her) is majoring in neuroscience with biology and chemistry minors on the pre-med track.
+She is interested in studying cortical development and degeneration and the factors that impact both.
+Outside of school, she enjoys running, playing the flute, and spending time with friends.

 Grace Mallo (she/her) is majoring in neuroscience with a minor in chemistry, and is on the pre-med track.
 She is interested in learning about learning disorders and how they affect childhood brain development.
 In her free time she enjoys dancing, running, and baking.